 Compelling need

 The GMDSS was designed over 25 years ago.
 There has not been a full review since its implementation in 1999 and technology has developed significantly in that time.
-The current system is seen to be relatively sound, but it is known that there are areas where improvement could be brought about, e.g., managing the cessation of international telex.
-The areas that will be identified may need to be examined and reviewed as a matter of some urgency;
+The current system is seen to be relatively sound, but it is known that there are GMDSS elements where improvement could be brought about, e.g. managing the cessation of international telex, and to examine the continued use of narrow-band direct-printing in certain sea areas.
+The elements that will be identified may need to be examined and reviewed as a matter of some urgency;

 Consideration should be given to any compatibility that there may be between the GMDSS, current technologies like AIS, and new or emerging technologies that are over the horizon.
 The emerging e-navigation facets should also be considered, to ascertain what parts may, or may not, be beneficial to this mature distress alerting and communications system.
 While this work is being progressed, the process should not prohibit sensible incremental GMDSS improvements.
 It is also felt that following on from this review; a process of continuous improvement should be put in place to ensure that the GMDSS fulfils its requirements, in all aspects, whilst utilizing emerging technologies where these are appropriate;

+It is also important that any review of the GMDSS taken into account the raison d’être for each of the system’s elements.
+It is important to consider the information that is conveyed by each element of the overall system in terms of importance or criticality, which aspect of a ship’s mission is it supporting, timeliness/latency, volume of data involved, and so on.
+The has come for maritime communications to be redefined and thus add more value by delivering increases in safety, efficiency and quality of life for those serving at sea.

-The use of GMDSS equipment on board non SOLAS ships is widely implemented and there is a persistent need for compatibility between SOLAS and non SOLAS ships.
+The use of GMDSS-compliant and GMDSS-compatible equipment on board non SOLAS ships is widely implemented and there is a persistent need for compatibility between SOLAS and non SOLAS ships, including recreational vessels.
 In this regard it is noted that SOLAS chapter V has changed from 0 tonnages upwards and that the same can be done in reviewing chapter IV.
+The IMO has adopted a similar stance in the development of e-navigation.

 Analysis of the issue